History

 Current state

-Until today, only small ruins of the church remain from the monument, unfortunately covered with an ugly roof that can be seen from a distance.
-Currently, the church is located on a hard-to-reach small island, created as a result of the construction of a dam and raising up water in the 1970s.
+Until today only small ruins of the church remain from the oryginal monument, unfortunately covered by an unattractive and conspicuous from a distance modern roof.
+In addition to fragments of walls, several springings of the vault ribs and pointed arcades have been preserved, supplemented with modern brick.
+Currently, the church is located on a small, difficult-to-access island, created as a result of the construction of a dam and damming the water in the 1970s.
+In periods when the water level in the river is low, it can be reached on dry feet along the causeway leading from the northern bank.

 bibliography: